 What would the funds be used for ?

 Proceeds from the sale will most likely be used to boost its capital base.
 Even though the MD has stated that the bank is adequately capitalized, the bank may make this move to preempt any possible loan provisions it may have to make.
-Diamond Bank has already taken a loan loss provision of over N100 million between 2015 and 2016 alone.
+Diamond Bank has already taken a loan loss provision of over N100 billion between 2015 and 2016 alone.

 A combination of low oil prices, and a harsh economic climate have made many companies to either default on loans or renegotiate repayment terms.